yoannchb-pro/MoodleGPT/README.md

 ## Donate

-Will be a pleasure if you want to support this project :)
+Will be a pleasure if you want to support this project :).
+I'm alone working on this project and I'm still a student.
 <br/>
 <a href="https://www.buymeacoffee.com/yoannchbpro" target="_blank" rel="noopener noreferrer"><img src="./assets/bmc-button.png" alt="Mortarboard icons created by itim2101 - Flaticon" width="150"></a>